New! Click here for the video of the DUPNA Zoom Celebration of the 53rd Urs of Murshid SAM

 In the Garden from Diaries, Dec 14, 1969

-Since their beginning, the Dances have spread throughout the world, touching more than a half million people in North and South America, Europe, the former Soviet Union, Japan, India, Pakistan, Israel, Australia, Africa and New Zealand.
-New grass-roots Dance circles are continually springing up around the globe, with about 200 circles meeting weekly or monthly in North America alone.
+The Dances have spread throughout the world, touching more than a half million people in North and South America, Europe, the former Soviet Union, Japan, India, Pakistan, Israel, Australia, Africa and New Zealand.
+New grass-roots Dance circles are continually springing up around the globe, with hundreds of circles meeting weekly or monthly in North America alone.
 During the COVID pandemic, dance circles have met safely through virtual technology.

 The Dances Today

 The Mentors Guild, with spiritual guidance from Pir Shabda Kahn, serves to guide the development and growth of dance leaders and to steward the transmission of the rich legacy Murshid Samuel Lewis left to the world.

 Eat Dance and Pray Together